-James Toffrey, Senior Consultant within NRG’s IT and Digital Division, has been recruiting within the cloud/infrastructure space for a number of years now and for him, DevOps has always been the most challenging but often the most interesting area to recruit for.
+James Toffrey, Senior DevOps Consultant within our NRG Tech division, has been recruiting within the cloud/infrastructure space for a number of years now and for him, DevOps has always been the most challenging but often the most interesting area to recruit for.

 One thing that has become abundantly clear is that DevOps can mean one thing to one organisation, and something completely different to another.
 It is this ambiguity that sees him delve into the question ‘What is DevOps to you?’ several times a day with different clients.